angular-ui/bootstrap/src/accordion/docs/readme.md

 ### Accordion Group Settings ###

+  * `panel-class` (Defaults: `panel-default`) :
+    Add ability to use Bootstrap's contextual panel classes (panel-primary, panel-success, panel-info, etc...) or your own.
+This must be a string.
   * `template-url` (Defaults: `template/accordion/accordion-group.html`) :
     Add ability to override the template url used.
 Note that this must be a string